msequeir/portfolio-msequeir/docs/blogs/blog1.md

     - The stateless nature and treating everything as a resource makes it a straightforward interface that is easy for developers to work with.

 - Scalability
-    - Can handle a large number of requests due in part to the lack of having to store a client state
+    - Can handle a large number of requests due in part to the lack of having to store a client state.

 - Interoperability
     - RESTful APIs can be consumed by any client that is able to make HTTP requests irregardless of programming languge, system design, platform etc.